-THAT Report No. GC-07-22 RE: NPCA Draft Interim Wetlands Procedure Document with attached Appendix 1, "Niagara Peninsula Conservation Authority (NPCA) Draft Interim Wetlands Procedure Document for the Implementation of s.
+- 1. THAT Report No. FA-21-22 RE: NPCA Draft Interim Wetlands Procedure Document BE RECEIVED. - AND FURTHER THAT Appendix 1 attached to Report No. FA-21-22 RE: NPCA Draft Interim Wetlands Procedure Document titled, "Niagara Peninsula Conservation Authority (NPCA) Draft Interim Wetlands Procedure Document for the Implementation of s.
 28 of the Conservation Authorities Act and O. Reg.
-155/06", prepared by NPCA staff and dated May 9, 2022, BE RECEIVED for Governance Committee review and input prior to Board approval.
+155/06", prepared by NPCA staff and dated May 16, 2022, BE APPROVED.